Investor lawsuit accuses Lions Gate of concealing SEC probe

-NEW YORK (Reuters) - Lions Gate Entertainment Corp, the studio behind the “Hunger Games” movies, was hit with a shareholder lawsuit on Friday that alleges it fraudulently concealed a U.S. regulatory probe into whether it deceived shareholders as it fought off a hostile takeover by billionaire Carl Icahn.
+NEW YORK, July 11 (Reuters) - Lions Gate Entertainment Corp, the studio behind the “Hunger Games” movies, was hit with a shareholder lawsuit on Friday that alleges it fraudulently concealed a U.S. regulatory probe into whether it deceived shareholders as it fought off a hostile takeover by billionaire Carl Icahn.

 That accord was the first time in roughly three decades that the SEC had brought an enforcement case against a target of a hostile tender offer.
 Lions Gate’s share price fell 8.8 percent in the three trading days after the settlement.

-A Lions Gate spokesman said in an email that the lawsuit is “wholly without merit.”
+A Lions Gate spokesman did not immediately respond to requests for comment.
 Lions Gate is based in Vancouver, British Columbia, and has offices in Santa Monica, California.

 The SEC case arose from a series of transactions in July 2010 that boosted the ownership stake of a management-friendly director, Mark Rachesky, and diluted Icahn’s stake.